user234683/youtube-local/README.md

 ### Linux/MacOS

+Arch users can use the [AUR package](https://aur.archlinux.org/packages/youtube-local-git) maintained by @ByJumperX4

 Download the tarball under the Releases page and extract it. `cd` into the directory and run
 ```
 pip3 install -r requirements.txt